 - i.
-Consolidated statement of financial position as at 31 December 2019; - ii.
-Consolidated statement of comprehensive income, Consolidated statement of changes in equity, and Consolidated statement of cash flows for the year then ended; - iii.
+Consolidated statement of financial position as at 31 December 2020; - ii.
+Statement of profit or loss and other comprehensive income, Statement of changes in equity, and Statement of cash flows for the year then ended; - iii.
 Notes including a summary of significant accounting policies; and - iv.
-Directors' Declaration of the Group.
+Directors' declaration of the Group.

-The Group consists of Macfarlane Burnet Institute for Medical Research and Public Health Ltd (the Company) and the entities it controlled at the year- end or from time to time during the financial year.
+The Group consists of Macfarlane Burnet Institute for Medical Research and Public Health Ltd (the Company) and the entities it controlled at the year end or from time to time during the financial year.